Trekking into the mountains certainly comes with various risks. And it is natural for anyone to be curious about the Everest Base Camp trek deaths.

 Now although EBC trek deaths are not common, here is some list of preventative measures that will ensure a safe and enjoyable trek.

-- Choose a trek, that is suitable to your experience and fitness level
+- Choose a trek, that is suitable to your experience and fitness level.
+If you have limited time then book trip with proper acclimatization like this Short Everest Base Camp Trek.

 - Allow adequate time to prepare and train for the trek